-This three year project surveys the work of James McNeill Whistler, first in oils and mixed media, and then in watercolour, pastel and drawing.
-This website is an introduction to the project, and will be updated with news, and links to relevant blogs and websites.
-Our aim is to complete the online publication of the complete catalogue by December 2017.
+This project surveys the work of James McNeill Whistler, first in oils and mixed media, and then in watercolour, pastel and drawing.
+This website is a beta launch of the catalogue, and will be updated with extended catalogue entries, news, and blogs.
+Our wider aim is the online publication of Whistler's work and writings.
+This project builds on, and links to, the catalogue raisonné of Whistler's etchings and his correspondence.

 His total output was considerable: over 550 paintings in oil and mixed media; 490 etchings and drypoints, 1800 works on paper – drawings, pastels and watercolours - and 179 lithographs, lithotints and mezzotints.
 And indeed there are multiple impressions of the lithographs and etchings – as many as 10,000 impressions of the etchings are recorded, of which a high proportion were printed by the artist.